daizutabi/hydraflow/docs/part1-applications/execution.md

 hydraflow run train
 ```

 This approach helps you organize complex experiments, track execution history, and make experiments more reproducible.
-For details on these advanced capabilities, see [Job Configuration](../part3-advanced/job-configuration.md).
+For details on these advanced capabilities, see [Job Configuration](../part3-advanced/job-configuration.md) in Part 2.

 ## Output Organization